-As at December 31, 2020 and 2019, included under financial assets at amortized cost are the Parent Company's cash, trade and other receivables, advances to related parties and other noncurrent assets (see Notes 4, 5, 11 and 23).
+As at December 31, 2021 and 2020, included under financial assets at amortized cost are the Parent Company's cash, trade and other receivables, advances to related parties and other noncurrent assets (see Notes 4, 5, 11 and 23).

-Cash in banks represent cash on hand and cash in banks.
+Cash represents cash on hand and cash in banks.
 Cash in banks earn interest at respective bank deposit rate.